danbider/danbider.github.io/content/publication/lora/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: arXiv preprint, 2024
+publication: TMLR, 2024 (Featured Certification)
-publication_short: Under review
+publication_short:

-abstract: bla
+abstract:

 # Summary.
 An optional shortened abstract.
 summary: Compares LoRA versus full-parameter finetuning on challenging code and math tasks; sheds light on the learning-forgetting tradeoffs.
 Showing that LoRA usually underperforms full finetuning in a new target domain while forgetting less of the source domain.